Other potential uses for polybalm

-Polybalm has now been available to buy for over three years.
-Although the evidence for protection from chemotherapy induced nail damage is overwhelming, people have been using it anecdotally for a number of other nail conditions ranging from psoriasis, split, weak or shellac damaged nails and more recently covid related damage:
+Polybalm® has now been available to buy for a number of years.
+Although the evidence for protection from chemotherapy induced nail damage is overwhelming, people have been using it for a number of other nail conditions ranging from psoriasis, split, weak or shellac damaged nails and more recently Covid related nail damage:

-A number of nail salons are now using polybalm and are reporting interesting feedback from clients.
+A number of nail salons are now using Polybalm® and are reporting interesting feedback from clients.
 Generally nails look and feel stronger and the cuticles look healthier.
-Most report that the can be shaped better and do not flake or split at the ends.
+Most report that they can be shaped better and do not flake or split at the ends.
 This is what Melanie from Mill Hill London said:

 Covid associated nail damage

-Damage of the nail by COVID has only recently been reported but it is not a single entity.
-The nails and their generating tissues can be affected by covid in a number of ways from simple beau’s lines to severe inflammation.
+Damage of the nail by Covid has only recently been reported but it is not a single entity.
+The nails and their generating tissues can be affected by Covid in a number of ways from simple beau’s lines to severe inflammation.
 Prolonged use of protective gloves, repeated hand washing and alcohol gels can also take their toll.
-Some of these symptoms are indicators of a mild course like COVID‐toe or‐finger, while others are a red flag for a serious course like acro‐ulcerative lesions.
-The medical treatment of COVID‐19 may also interfere with the nail organ often with colour changes of the nail plate.
-Vaccination with RNA‐based vaccines can induce pernio‐like acral lesions of digits.
-Although unusual it suffering from covid or you are about to get the covid vaccine protecting the nails with polybalm does seem a good idea
+Some of these symptoms are indicators of a mild course like Covid‐toe or‐finger, while others are a red flag for a serious course like acro‐ulcerative lesions.
+The medical treatment of Covid‐19 may also interfere with nails, often with colour changes of the nail plate.
+Vaccination with RNA‐based vaccines can induce chilblain-like effects on fingers and toes.
+Although unusual, if suffering from Covid or you are about to get the Covid vaccine protecting the nails with Polybalm® does seem a good idea.

 psoriasis-nailsPsoriasis associated nail damage